In this guide, we’ll be discussing the difference between a headshot photo and a portrait.

 The photographer is giving the viewer’s eye no reason to leave the subject other than their clothes or accessories, but even then, these are secondary to the face.

-Headshots are often about enhancing beauty, whereas the goal in a portrait is to express something specific about the subject.
+Headshots are often about enhancing beauty, whereas the goal of a portrait is to express something specific about the subject.

 This can range from representing them as powerful and confident for an executive headshot to expressing their youth with a casual portrait.